erizov/Professor/semester_8/lecture_53_database_operations/performance_tuning/README.md

 4. Implement Performance Tuning from scratch using only the function signature
 5. ModifyEfficiencye Tuning to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the strategy's execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize PEffectivenessTuning for a specific use case (e.g., nearly sorted data)
+7. Optimize PEffectivenessTuning for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Capability Tuning
-9. Compare Performance Tuning peffectivenesswith alternative algorithms on large datasets
+9. CompareEfficiencye Tuning peffectivenesswith alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)